kneitinger/kneitinger.github.io/_posts/2015-08-21-brtfs-raid-on-dmcrypt.markdown

 directory we made earlier.
 Run `ls` and you should see all of the subvolumes you created.
 Feel free to poke around inside of them and see exactly how the system is assembled.
 When you're ready to make a snapshot, run `mkdir snapshots` to create a directory to store them in.
-This is just a standard unix directory at the top most level of our btrfs system.
+This is just a standard POSIX directory at the top most level of our btrfs system.
 I like to organize my snapshots by date, so I usually create a new subdirectory in /var/lib/btrfs_root/snapshots named after the date.
 For example, `mkdir snapshots/$(date +"%F_%H-%M")` would create the directory snapshots/2015-07-16_14-56/ because I ran it at 2:56pm on July 16th, 2015.
 This way of organizing snapshots works for me, but by all means, use something that is intuitive to you!
 To actually create the snapshot we use our good pal, the `btrfs` command like so: